-- 1. Extensions that do not apply in the context of the public Internet (such as an extKeyUsage value for a service that is only valid in the context of a privately managed network), unless: - i. such value falls within an OID arc for which the Applicant demonstrates ownership, or - ii. the Applicant can otherwise demonstrate the right to assert the data in a public context; or

-2. Field or extension values which have not been validated according to the processes and procedures described in these Requirements or the CA's CP and/or CPS.
+- Extensions that do not apply in the context of the public Internet (such as an extKeyUsage value for a service that is only valid in the context of a privately managed network), unless: - i. such value falls within an OID arc for which the Applicant demonstrates ownership, or - ii. the Applicant can otherwise demonstrate the right to assert the data in a public context; or - iii. the extension is defined within an open standards specification and intended for use by other organizations.
+A Certificate that includes such an extension MUST conform to the specifications of the open standard and of these Requirements. - 2.
+Field or extension values which have not been validated according to the processes and procedures described in these Requirements or the CA's CP and/or CPS.